 - “Selekana and the River God.”
 Kanppert, Jan.
 Myths and Legends of Botswana, Lesotho and Swaziland.
 Leiden: E. J. Brill, ©1985. pp. 79-83.
 Used with the permission of Brill NV. www.brill.nl

-Split the class into five groups and assign each group one of the folktales.
-As teams, have them read their own stories and discuss the following questions:
+Move young people into five groups and assign each group one of the folktales.
+The group reads their assigned story and discusses the following questions:

 - What is the lesson of this folktale?

-- Were there instances where the character’s actions could have produced an entirely different effect if he or she had acted differently (choices/consequences)?
+- What choices did the characters face?
+What actions could have produced an entirely different effect?
 How likely was it that the character might have acted differently?
-Why or why not?